Jan. 4, 2022

 Why would this work?
 Because you’re devoted to sales as a career, the interviewer can recognize that your goals for the future are harmonious with the job.

 Example 3.
 As you can see from my experience, I’ve spent 3 years after graduate school as a Human Resources generalist in an enterprise-level company.
-Through this period, I did enjoy my commitment to recruiting.
-I am looking forward to specializing in the employment department with an organization like yours with a larger recruitment operation.
+During this period, I did enjoy my commitment to recruiting.
+I am looking forward to specializing in the employment department with an organization like yours with a more extensive recruitment operation.

 Why would this work?
 Considering that you’re recently out of graduate school, you’re still starting to map out your career plans and work in human resources.

 Providing a timeslot to appreciate your long-term career aspirations alongside the role would equip your interviewers with the key to assess your suitability for the job.
-The following top ways by which you can easily map out your career aspirations, regardless of career stages.
+You can easily map out your career aspirations in the following top ways, regardless of career stages.

 The path to career success is undoubtedly a rough one.
 Yet picture how much easier it would be if you had an expert management leader accessible anytime to offer professional advice and guidance to fill up your competency gaps.